 A one-year site license for ESRI software is provided to all students to aid in completing their work as well as access to the ESRI Virtual Campus courses.

-All GIST students are part of the School of Geography and Development which is in the new ENR2 building.
+All GIST students are part of the School of Geography, Development, and Environment which is in the new ENR2 building.
 The School offers numerous academic and social events throughout the year in which you are encouraged to participate.
 In addition, UA is a highly ranked research and land grant university, offering a wide variety of activities and events which will enrich your academic experience.
 I look forward to working with you and hearing about your academic and professional success.

 Chris Lukinbeal, PhD